Click the button above to toggle between "Basic" and "Advanced".

 Intensity of star colors.

-Try turning it up to 10 to see.
+Try turning it up to 10 to see the most garish colors.
 At Color Level 1, stars are all white. |

 Restore Star Defaults | Sets Brightness to 60 and Color Level to 5. |

-Information | Control Panel | Mouse or Touch | Keyboard | Comments |
+Information | Control Panel | Mouse or Touch | Comments |

 Lines | Lines button | Planet's ecliptic (plane of its orbit around the Sun) is

 purple.
-Equator and lines of RAthrough the points where equator and ecliptic cross are gold.
+Equator and lines of RA = 0° and RA = 180° are gold.
 Other lines of Right Ascension (RA, "sky longitude") and Declination (D or Dec., "sky latitude") are grey Lines of D are spaced by 10°.
 Lines of RA are spaced by 15° (the angle that the Earth turns in one hour). |

-Star, Planet, and Constellation Labels | No Labels/All Labels/Planet Labels button. | Double-click cycles through label states. | Pressing L key cycles through label states. | Star labels are color-coded by constellation.
+Star, Planet, and Constellation Labels | No Labels/All Labels/Planet Labels button. | Double-click cycles through label states. | Star labels are color-coded by constellation.

-More labels will appear with zoom.
+More labels will appear with increasing zoom.

 Planet labels are green.
 Moon labels are smaller and greenish.
-Planet and moon labels decrease in size with distance and increase in size with zoom, but less than the change in distance or zoom.
+Planet and moon labels decrease in size with distance and increase in size with zoom, but less than proportionally.
 Planet and moon labels are meant to appear when they are needed.
 Planet labels should appear when you are too far away to recognize the planet.
-Moon labels should disappear when the moon can no longer see the moon as separate from its planet. |
+Moon labels should disappear when the moon can no longer be seen as separate from its planet. |

-Annotations On/Off | Button |
+Annotations | Button |

 Options | Comment |